krishna-aditi/Sevir-Lambda-APIs/README.md

 WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK.

 #### **Attestation for BERT tutorial:**
+We attest that every group member implemented the BERT tutorial on AWS.